graalvm/taming-build-time-initialization/README.md

 ### Types of Classes in GraalVM Native Image
 In GraalVM Native Image there are three possible initialization states for each class:
-1. `BUILD_TIME` - marks that a class is initialized at build-time and all of static fields that are reachable are saved in the image heap.
+1. `BUILD_TIME` - marks that a class is initialized at build time and all of static fields that are reachable are saved in the image heap.
-2. `RUN_TIME`   - marks that a class is initialized at run-time and all static fields and the class initializer will be evaluted at run time.
+2. `RUN_TIME`   - marks that a class is initialized at run time and all static fields and the class initializer will be evaluted at run time.
 3. `RERUN`      - internal state that means `BUILD_TIME` by accident.
 Static fields and class initializers will be evaluated at run time.

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

 ### Properties of Build-Time Initialized Classes

 1. All classes stored in the image heap must be initialized at build time.
-This is necessary as accessing an object through a virtual method could execute code in that object doesn't have consistent state--static initializer has not been executed.
+This is necessary as accessing an object through a virtual method could execute code in an object doesn't have consistent state--static initializer has not been executed.
 2. All super classes, and super interfaces with default methods, of a build-time class must be build-time as well.
 3. Code reached through the class initializer of a build time class, must be either marked as `BUILD_TIME` or `RERUN`.
 In the example of [JSON parsing at build time](https://github.com/vjovanov/taming-build-time-initalization/blob/main/why-build-time-initialization/config-initialization/src/main/java/org/graalvm/ConfigExample.java#L20), most of the `jackson` library is initialized at build time.